higlass/higlass-manage/README.md

 higlass-manage start --site-url higlass.io
 ```

+These commands will start an instance running on the default port of 8989.
+An alternate port can be specified using the ``--port`` parameter.

 ### Ingesting data

 Use the `ingest` command to add new data.
 Generally data requires a ``filetype`` and a ``datatype``.